Trump's Commerce pick Wilbur Ross is no stranger to protectionism

 Ross' history owning and defending embattled steel and textile manufacturing companies that have relied on border duties to protect their industries means he will bring a unique approach to the commerce secretary job, departing from the traditional role of cheerleading for free trade and big business.

+Ross is one of three wealthy Trump picks to run into delays with the vetting process.
+Education nominee Betsy DeVos and Labor pick Andrew Pudzer have also had their Senate hearings pushed back.

+The Economist has called Ross "Mr. Protectionism," a term Ross told CNBC he saw as "pejorative" and inaccurate because he said the threat of tariffs would be a used as a negotiating tool.

-If confirmed by the U.S. Senate, Ross, 79, who is personally close to Trump, will be a lead player shaping U.S. trade policy, working alongside Robert Lighthizer, a lawyer known for his work with beleaguered U.S. manufacturers whom Trump has tapped as U.S. Trade Representative, and Peter Navarro, an economist and China hawk who will serve as a White House adviser.
+If confirmed, Ross, 79, who is personally close to Trump, will be a lead player shaping U.S. trade policy, working alongside Robert Lighthizer, a lawyer known for his work with beleaguered U.S. manufacturers whom Trump has tapped as U.S. trade representative, and Peter Navarro, an economist and China hawk who will serve as a White House adviser.

 Free trade advocates worry the Trump trade triumvirate will be too quick to use tariffs to keep imports out, raising costs for manufacturers that rely on imported parts - or even sparking retaliatory trade wars.

-In a Senate questionnaire ahead of his hearing, Ross said he has owned or had a significant stake in more than 100 businesses over 55 years.

-The Economist has called Ross "Mr. Protectionism," a term Ross told CNBC he sees as "pejorative" and inaccurate because he said the threat tariffs would be a used as a negotiating tool.

-Ross has worked with allies in trade unions and other industry groups hurt by imports to push for tariffs and quotas, even starting his own coalition in 2003.
+Ross has worked with allies in labor unions and other industry groups hurt by imports to push for tariffs and quotas, even starting his own coalition in 2003.

 He has accused Mexico of importing auto parts from China for vehicles it shipped duty-free into the United States.